CCI-MOC/hil/docs/network-drivers.md

   Nexus switches.
 Only the 3500 and 5500 have been tested, though it is possible that other models will work as well.
 * ``hil.ext.switches.brocade``, for the brocade VDX 6740.

-None of the drivers require any extension-specific config options.
+* ``hil.ext.switches.n3000``, for Dell N3000 series switches.
+* ``hil.ext.switches.dellnos9``, for Dell switches running Dell Networking OS 9.

+All switches may or may not have certain capabilities.
+The `show_switch` call can be used to see what a switch is capable of.
+Currently, HIL exposes the following switch capabilities:

+* `nativeless-trunk-mode` : If supported, a switchport can be configured to have no native networks in trunk mode.
+If not supported, then the switchport must be first connected to a native network before adding any tagged VLANs.

 Per the information in `rest_api.md`, the details of certain API calls are driver-dependant, below are the details for each of these switches.

 ### Powerconnect 5500 driver